room-15/room-15.github.io/body.md

 ### Requirements for access:

+- **The minimum reputation required for access is 100 points on StackOverflow.**

 - Don't display obvious [help-vampire](http://slash7.com/2006/12/22/vampires/) qualities.

 - Don't use a default username, such as user31415926, or u234.
 We prefer you choose a name that won't be lost among the others — user1234, user2341, and user3241 are hard to pick apart in discussions.